sangamjagadish/creditcard_defaulters_pred/README.md

      Clustering: KMeans algorithm is used to create clusters in the preprocessed data.
 The optimum number of clusters is selected

+     Algorithms we used for the analysis and model building are, KNN, KMeans ++, Random Forest, Decision tree, Xgboost

 ## Create a file "Dockerfile" with below content